michaelrommel/nvim-silicon/README.md

 This differs from `silicon.nvim` as that plugin uses a rust binding to call directly into the silicon rust library.

 The plugin has been mentioned in a recent YouTube video by "Dreams of Code", titled ["Create beautiful code screenshots in Neovim.
-Without damaging your wrists."](https://youtu.be/ig_HLrssAYE?si=R2OXs7EgcLZ8dj6r) Thank you, Dreams of Code, for the nice words!
+Without damaging your wrists."](https://youtu.be/ig_HLrssAYE?si=R2OXs7EgcLZ8dj6r) Thank you, Elliott, for the kind words!

 ## Features

 Right now, the plugin supports most options, that the original `silicon` tool offers.
-The advanced and nice features that @krivahtoo implemented, like watermarking are missing, but maybe one can use a watermarked background for this.
-Clipboard support, might not work cross platform, e.g. inside a WSL2 installation, because from there you do not have access to the system clipboard and there may not be an X server running.
+For watermarking an image, you can possibly use a background image with a watermark at the top/bottom edge.

 This implementation supports selected line ranges, also highlighting of a line and removing superfluous indents and adding consisten padding or a separator between the numbers and the code.
+Also now it is possible to configure an output file AND the clipboard as destinations, the code will then call silicon possibly twice.
+For WSL2 users, a helper script is provided that copies the code screenshot to the Windows clipboard, see explanation below and in the separate document in the `docs` folder.

 Example code image: